Terence Crawford vs Amir Khan: Bob Arum denies US fight is a done deal

 “I’m not going to say it’s done until it’s done.
 But it’s certainly a fight that we would love to promote,” he added.

-Crawford v Khan (📸 Lawrence Lustig / Mikey Williams) would see the defending champion put his WBO welterweight strap on the line.
+Crawford v Khan would see the defending champion put his WBO welterweight strap on the line.

-Putting the Brook clash to one side despite signing a three-fight deal with the Sheffield man’s promoter Eddie Hearn seems to be a huge snub to the ‘Special One’.
+Despite signing a three-fight deal with the Sheffield man’s promoter Eddie Hearn, putting the Brook clash to one side seems to be a massive snub to the ‘Special One.’